-Children with an Education, Health and Care (EHC) Plan naming St Matthew's CE Primary School will always be offered a place.
+Children with an Education and Health Care Plan (EHCP), where the EHCP names St Matthew's CE Primary School, will always be offered a place.

 If only one place is available at the school and the next child who qualifies for a place is one of multiple birth siblings, the school will go over their published admission number to support the family.
 These children will be deemed as "excepted "pupils under infant class size legislation.